-Feedforward describes a slightly different effect.
+Feed-forward describes a slightly different effect.
 It comes from our ability to anticipate the future.
 An anticipated effect in the future triggers the cause in the present, which would otherwise not have happened.
-Feedforward creates self-fulfilling, or self-defeating prophacies.
+Feed-forward creates self-fulfilling, or self-defeating prophecies.

 Cause and Effect

 When considering what causes a particular effect, we tend to generate a list of factors and weight these in terms of importance.
-This has been referred to as ‘laundry list thinking’.
+This is sometimes referred to as ‘laundry list thinking’.

 Systems Thinking highlights three fallacies surrounding how we traditionally view questions of cause and effect: